Christmas and New Year Offer thumbImage

 • When someone on your Level 1 sponsors a new person, that new person becomes your Level 2, and this pattern continues as your team grows deeper.

-• In a Unilevel plan, there is no spillover, placing people under you by someone else; your frontline is built by your own direct sponsoring.
+• In a Unilevel plan, there is no spillover; therefore, no placing people under you by someone else.
+Your frontline is built by your own direct sponsorship.

 Genealogy tree example: